 Without further ado, here are four up to date jewelry niches to dig into!

+If you are looking for a supplier for costume jewelry we recommend Fashion Jewelry For Everyone found in our Wholesale Directory.
 This website carries affordable fashion jewelry for, well, everyone!
 They carry nearly every staple piece of jewelry you can think of at a great price.

-Remember when we said that fair trade jewelry was incredibly popular?
+Looking for a supplier?
+My Wholesale Boutique found in our Wholesale Directory is a great option.
 This wholesaler boutique offers tons of fair trade jewelry at a low cost.
 Their jewelry is unique and will help you stand out from your competition!

 We’ve talked about why you should sell jewelry online, how to do it correctly, what to avoid when selling products, and even gave you a few wholesale jewelry suppliers to get started.